Home / Physics / Direct Current

 Direct Current

 Direct Current (DC) is a type of electric current that flows in only one direction.
 It is the opposite of Alternating Current (AC), which periodically changes direction.
-Direct current is produced by sources such as batteries, fuel cells, and solar cells, which generate a steady flow of electrons in a single direction.
+It is produced by sources such as batteries, fuel cells, and solar cells, which generate a steady flow of electrons in a single direction, especially from a region of high electron density to a region of low electron density.
+For example, in a battery circuit, direct current is due to the constant flow of electrons from the negative terminal to the positive terminal through the circuit.

 Direct Current